Typed records¶

 On-disk encoding¶

-Records in Zone B are encoded as typed_encode() (in config.c) packs each field in declaration order.
+Record payloads are encoded by typed_encode() (in config.c), which packs each field in declaration order.
 A reader uses typed_decode() — also cached per object via g_typed_cache — to unpack without re-reading the schema.

 No field-separator bytes, no length tags (varchar has its own uint16 length prefix, but nothing separates fields from each other).
 Position is everything: field i starts at the sum of sizes of fields 0..i-1.
 This makes typed_get_field_str(ts, raw, field_index) a direct memcpy of a known byte range.